-The 15 most popular downloads on www.enterprise-development.org in the 12 months to 3rd August 2017 are listed below, in decreasing order of popularity; it does not include data for the DCED databases for value chain development or business environment reform.
+The 15 most popular downloads on www.enterprise-development.org in the 12 months to March 2018 are listed below, in decreasing order of popularity; it does not include data for the DCED database for value chain development.
 A brief description of the entry, including why you may find it of interest, is included.

 A brief overview of what the Standard consists of, and what the benefits of using it are.

 2. Monitoring and Measuring Results in Private Sector Development, April 2016.

 What donor agency staff need to know, in order to take full advantage of the DCED Standard for Results Measurement in the programmes they supervise.
 Written by Hans Posthumus for SDC.

 3. DCED Reader on Results Measurement, September 2017.

 Provides a 25-page overview of What the Standard is, new case studies on use of the Standard, and practical ways to get involved.